 There are two types of ice melt products commonly used in Greater Chicago: rock salt and calcium chloride.

 Rock salt is sodium chloride - the same thing as common table salt.
-It is easily available except when extreme and extended winter weather has caused local shortages, and is relatively inexpensive.
+It is readily available except when extreme and extended winter weather has caused local shortages, and it is relatively inexpensive.

 While it's very effective on roads and parking lots, rock salt has its drawbacks.
-It can be very harmful to some plant life if used too close to landscape beds, or if it used to excess.
+It can be very harmful to some plant life if used too close to landscape beds or in excess.

 In addition, concrete surfaces can become pockmarked, discolored and more prone to cracking if subjected to significant salt coverage.

-To protect plants, salt runoff from snowmelt or rain should be managed as well as possible.
-Because of its potential for plant damage, using it on large, open areas like parking lots is the best way to protect against unsightly and expensive plant and turf damage.
+To protect plants, salt runoff from snowmelt or rain should be managed as much as possible.
+Because of its potential to damage plants, using it on large, open areas like parking lots is the best way to protect against unsightly, expensive plant and turf damage.

 Using calcium chloride can help you avoid rock salt damage to concrete.
 This product can be less harmful to plants than other deicers, but you still want to use it properly (it has no benefit as a fertilizer).
 By the end of the snow season, calcium chloride can also become quite expensive.

-When it comes to grasping the differences between these two ice-melting products, your commercial snow and ice removal professional can help you figure out what’s best for your property based on your specific needs and goals.
+When it comes to understanding the differences between these two ice-melting products, your commercial snow and ice removal professional can help you determine what’s best for your property based on your specific needs and goals.

 Don’t Neglect Preparation to Avoid Winter Landscape Damage on Your Commercial Property